John C Flavin

 Today.

-I could see Michael, Khalil, and Taniya asking questions, writing paragraphs, working hard.
-I see Myoni’s and Kayla’s empty desks — again.
-I see the smiles and the tears and hear the laughter and quarreling.
+I saw Michael, Khalil, and Taniya asking questions, writing paragraphs, trying hard.
+I saw Myoni’s and Kayla’s empty desks — again.
+I saw the smiles and the tears and hear the laughter and quarreling.
 I’ll always remember Kevin, not depressed today, but perpetually out of his seat.
 And Cameron, who could answer complex open-ended questions that no one else could while he texted a friend.

 Suddenly, Jefferson is America’s Black population in the past, the 1940s, in my classroom, and inevitably, the future.
-Sure, I’ve always known this intellectually — I am an English teacher, after all — but there, in that moment, an enveloping gust of tangible realness overcame my whole self with a comprehension I hadn’t previously experienced.
+Sure, I’ve always known this intellectually, but there, in that moment, an enveloping gust of tangible realness overcame my whole self with a comprehension I hadn’t previously felt.

-I wept because Gaines led me — a white person — to the outside of the big transparent globe that surrounds the black experience.
-His novel offers a close-up view of the ceaseless and pervasive truth.
+I wept because Gaines successfully led me — a white person — to the outside of the big transparent globe that surrounds the black experience.
+His novel offers a close-up view of the ceaseless and pervasive truth, and I didn’t just understand it intellectually, I felt it as much as a non-black person could.

 I cannot know from the outside of that globe.
 But, with my heart, my senses, and my words, I can glimpse, listen, and honor the dignity of the people living on the inside.